How to pack carry-on only for any trip and season

 It was the best travel decision I made, and I never feel that I’m missing out on more stuff.
 If I can do it, anyone can.

-How to Pack Carry-On Only
+How To Pack Carry-On Only

 These basic principles make carry-on only travel possible and can be applied to any trip.

-1) Pack for a week
+1) Pack for a week and wash clothes

-After that, do laundry.
-Inexpensive laundry services are available in many parts of the world—in Southeast Asia and Latin America, I pay around $1 per kilo of laundry.
+Inexpensive laundry services are available in many parts of the world—in Southeast Asia and Latin America, you pay around $1 per kilo of laundry, in Europe, it can cost around $5 depending on where you are.

-10-12 items of clothing are enough for most trips.
+You don’t need to carry a lot of clothes, only 10-12 items of clothing are enough for most trips.

-An example packing list is
+An example packing list is:

 • 3-5 tops

-• 3-4 bottoms
+• 3-4 pants/trousers

 • 1-2 warm layers

-• perhaps a workout outfit if you plan to exercise.
+• Perhaps a workout outfit if you plan to exercise

 3) Pack solid toiletries

 If you are flying carry-on only, all your liquids must be in containers of 100 ml or less and fit inside a one-litre zip-lock bag.
-You can either buy travel-size products or fill small bottles from your large containers.
+You can also only have ten liquids, which for women who wear make up, can easily rack up.

 4) Go paperless

-Books are heavy.
+We all love reading on vacation, but books are heavy.
 Pack an e-book reader instead and fit thousands of books on a device smaller than one paperback.

 You could also read on your smartphone or tablet.
 I find these are best for guidebooks, but for general reading, I prefer the Kindle Paperwhite’s paper-like screen and long battery life.